Dear Wise Woman,

 While we absolutely love and cherish the men in our lives, we are creating a space just for women at this conference.
 Women have historically spent time together creating a nurturing space to heal, share and learn.
 We trust that well-nourished women contribute to well-nourished communities.

 If any child needs to be exchanged with a male parent or other care giver not registered at the conference we ask this to take place in the parking lot.
 Only those registered for the conference are permitted on the camp grounds.
-Men are asked to meet-up with their families outside of the campground area.

 There will be some male staff from the venue providing support behind the scenes.
 They will remain in the background and minimise interactions with us.
 They are the only males allowed at the camp during the conference.
 Please be kind to them and know they are there supporting this women’s space.